 \parabf{Benchmark.} We first build a new benchmark \bench of \benchsize real-world \fl tasks for the Linux kernel.
 Each \fl task in \bench includes a user-submitted bug report, the buggy Linux kernel codebase, and the ground-truth buggy locations based on the associated commit patches. \bench involves a wide range of Linux kernel bugs, spanning over \benchversion Linux kernel versions and \benchcomponent different kernel components.
-The FL tasks are significantly more challenging than those in \swebench, as evidenced by the substantially larger codebases (10–30× more files and lines of code) and more complex bug reports (approximately 1.5× more words).
+The \fl tasks are significantly more challenging than those in \swebench, as evidenced by the substantially larger codebases (10–30× more files and lines of code) and more complex bug reports (approximately 1.5× more words).

-\parabf{Empirical Study.} On \bench, we make the first attempt to evaluate state-of-the-art (SOTA) LLM agents in localizing Linux kernel bugs.
-Our results reveal the limited FL effectiveness (e.g., 36.8\% - 41.6\% accuracy) of existing agents in the Linux kernel; moreover, such a FL accuracy is much lower than their performance on general software systems (as seen in SWE-bench), representing a 16.7\% - 31.9\% accuracy drop.
-We further perform bad case analysis to find that existing agents mainly miss the buggy files as they fail to capture the related files or to cover complete root causes of kernel bugs.
-The results indicate that FL in the Linux kernel is indeed a more challenging task, highlighting the need for building more advanced agents to localize bugs in large and complex software systems like the Linux kernel.
+\parabf{Empirical Study.} On \bench, we make the first attempt to evaluate state-of-the-art LLM agents in localizing Linux kernel bugs.
+Our results reveal the limited \fl effectiveness (e.g., 36.8\% - 41.6\% accuracy) of existing agents in the Linux kernel; such a \fl accuracy is much lower than their performance on general software systems (a 16.7\% - 31.9\% accuracy drop from SWE-bench).
+We further perform bad case analysis and find that existing agents mainly miss the buggy files as they fail to capture the related files or to cover complete root causes of kernel bugs.
+The results indicate that \fl in the Linux kernel is indeed a more challenging task, highlighting the need for building more advanced agents to localize bugs in large and complex software systems like the Linux kernel.

 \parabf{Technique.} Inspired by our study above, we further propose an enhancing framework \method, which improves the \fl effectiveness of existing agents for the Linux kernel. \method incorporates two expansion strategies to refine the prediction results of existing agents: directory-aware expansion to include buggy files based on the repository structure, and potential cause expansion to identify buggy files based on the additional bug knowledge from Linux kernel mailing list (LKML)~\citep{LKML}.
 Our evaluation results show that \method can substantially improve the FL accuracy of all studied agents (e.g., 7.2\% - 11.2\% accuracy increase) with minimal costs.
 Moreover, the ablation analysis confirms the contribution of each expansion strategies.